webfx-demos/.github/profile/README.md

 # WebFX Demos

+A space to host [WebFX][webfx-repo] demos.

 You will find all the demos presented on the [website][webfx-website], plus a couple of additional demos, with their live links and source codes.

-If you have another WebFX demo you would like to link here, you can contact us and we will add it to the list.
+If you have another WebFX demo you would like to link here, you can [contact us][webfx-contact] and we will add it to the list.

 ## Website demos